 - 1. From the main menu on the left side of the page, select Bridge.
 The Bridge folder expands. - 2.
 From the Bridge folder, select GVRP.
 The GVRP folder expands. - 3.
 From the GVRP folder, select Time Settings.
-The AT-GS950/24 GVRP Time Settings Page is displayed.
-See Figure 70 for a partial view of this page.
+The AT-GS950/8 GVRP Time Setting Page is displayed.
+See Figure 70.